ratazzi/quebec/README.md

 This project is inspired by [Solid Queue](https://github.com/rails/solid_queue).

+> **Warning:** This project is in early development stage.
+Not recommended for production use.

 ## Why Quebec?

 - **Simplified Architecture**: No dependencies on Redis or message queues